 - Enterprise

-HubSpot provides a set of standard CRM objects with each account, such as contacts, companies, and deals.
-However, you can also create your own custom objects to represent and organize your CRM data based on your business needs.
-Use the custom objects API to define custom objects, properties, and associations to other CRM objects.
+In each HubSpot account, there are the standard CRM objects: contacts, companies, deals, and tickets.
+To represent and organize your CRM data based on your business needs, you can also create custom objects.
+You can create a custom object in HubSpot, or use the custom objects API to define custom objects, properties, and associations to other CRM objects.

 Below, learn how to create and manage custom objects through the API, and see a walkthrough of creating an example custom object.